 The Austrian president did attend.
 He was described to us as "distinguished, wearing a red tie," but we spotted several such men!

 In the hotel afterward, we met concertgoers who were still talking excitedly about the evening.
 Then into the elevator for the ride upstairs and to bed.
 Our elevator music tonight: Brahms' Third Symphony.
-We are definitely in Vienna!
+We are definitely in Vienna!music

 Stephanie Tretick is a Pittsburgh Symphony violist and frequent contributor to the Post-Gazette on its tours.